What is the Youth Criminal Justice Act?

 The Youth Criminal Justice Act (YCJA) is the legislation that takes care of the youth system in Canada.
 It deals with individuals under 18, and those who are at least 12.
 The main objective of the YCJA is to improve the process of dealing with less serious crimes committed by youth, without resorting to court procedures.

-· Police cautions, which are more formal warnings by the police.
+- Police cautions are more formal warnings by the police.

-· Crown cautions, which are similar to police cautions but prosecutors give caution after the police refer the case to them.
-In one province where they are currently being used, Crown cautions are in the form of a letter to the young person and the parents.
+- Crown cautions are similar to police cautions but prosecutors give caution after the police refer the case to them.

-· Referrals, which are referrals by police officers of young persons to community programs or agencies that may help them not to commit offences.
+- Referrals, are referrals by police officers of young persons to community programs or agencies that may help them not to commit offences.
 The referral may be to a wide range of community resources, including recreation programs and counselling agencies.

 The YCJA sets out conditions which state that a youth sentence must: